MKYEN/YoutubeVideo_Downloader/README.md

 ## Windows certificate handling

-Due to a **Windows-specific certificate validation problem**, SSL certificate checking is disabled in the code.
+Due to a **Windows-specific certificate validation problem**, SSL certificate checking is disabled in the  code with  "nocheckcertificate": True

+## macOS note

+On macOS, the application works without disabling SSL certificate verification and does not require any certificate-related workaround.

 ## Python script